xiaoyang-sde/knowledge-base/docs/algorithm-design/07-computational-intractability.md

 ### Efficient Certification

-To check a solution, let $t$ be a certificate string that contians the evidence that $s$ is a "yes" instance of a problem $X$.
+To check a solution, let $t$ be a certificate string that contains the evidence that $s$ is a "yes" instance of a problem $X$.

 $B$ is an efficient certifier for a problem $X$ if: